Challenge 3: Mid-point Update!

 The player can interact with two new things.
 A rock, which you can throw, and upon impact it will make a noise to alert the AI.
 The AI will have to check it out, since they are of course looking for anything suspicious, like a pesky assassin looking for their princess.
 It floats and spins too, which is cute.
 It is fantasy afterall, perhaps the earth goddess favors our 'Winnie'.

-Except, sometimes the leaves you step on will betray you and alert the goblins.
+Except, sometimes the leaves you step on will betray you and alert the Knights.
 So maybe not.

 Player Mechanics, and New look